Melaghar: Local clubs and organisations

 These clubs make pandels in Durga or Kali Puja, hosting varieties of functions and sometimes blood donation camps.

 Newspapers

 Daily newspapers published from Agartala and Kolkata reach daily morning in this area.
 Daily popular papers are Dainik Sambad, Syandhan Patrika, Pratibadi Kalam, Daily Desher Katha etc. Besides above, national dailies like The Telegraph, Anandabazar Patrika, Bartaman, The Times of India or The Statesman, are also available.
 All the collections can be found at Melaghar Public Library.

 Telecommunications

-The important and major mobile-phone network such as Airtel, BSNL, Jio, Vi and only BSNL broadband services are available here.
+The important and major mobile-phone network such as Airtel, BSNL, Jio, Vi and broadband services such as BSNL FTTH, Jio and airtel air fibre services are available here.

 Nearby cities

 Some nearby major towns' distances from Melaghar: